edgarcancinoe/home_DDPG_ROS/README.md

 The Reinforcement Learning model was trained in a [Gym environment for the UFactory xArm6 robot](https://github.com/julio-design/xArm6-Gym-Env), but a different [DDPG + HER implementation](https://github.com/edgarcancinoe/xarm6_DDPG_HER) was used, based in the original enviroment's code and [OpenAI baseline's HER implementation](https://github.com/openai/baselines/tree/master/baselines/her).

-##### Note
+##### Check original repository.
 This repository contains a specific implementation to be used in Roborrego's Dashgo robot.
-For the general implementation for xArm6, visit [this repo](https://https://github.com/edgarcancinoe/xArm6_DDPG_ROS).
+For a general xArm6 implementation, visit [this repo](https://https://github.com/edgarcancinoe/xArm6_DDPG_ROS).

 #### Basic functionality
 The ROS package _steady_trajectory_ demonstrates the use of a keras DDPG model (.pt) which computes a trajectory to get the xArm6's end effector from a starting position to and target, final position.
 The model outputs the necessary change in position for three dimensions (x,y,z) while mantaining a constant end effector's rotation.